boringprotocol/docs/docs/motherbored-basics/add-motherbored-local-provider.md

 ## Adding a Motherbored Provider to the Network

-1. Boot up your MotherBored and connect to it's WiFi (default SSID: boring pw: motherbored)
+1. Power up your MotherBored and connect to it's WiFi (default SSID: boring pw: motherbored)

 1. Connect to your MotherBored at [Motherbored App!](https://motherbored.app) It will Prompt you to connect your Solana wallet application where you will configure and save your setup files.
 Sign the popup from the wallet if asked.